cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 For CockroachDB {{ site.data.products.serverless }} clusters, Cockroach Labs takes [full cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#full-backups) hourly, and retains them for 30 days.
 Full backups for a deleted cluster are retained for 30 days after it is deleted.

 For CockroachDB {{ site.data.products.dedicated }} clusters, Cockroach Labs takes [full cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#full-backups) daily and [incremental cluster backups](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/take-full-and-incremental-backups#incremental-backups) hourly.
 Full backups are retained for 30 days, and incremental backups are retained for 7 days.
-Full backups for a deleted cluster are retained for 30 days, and incremental backups for 7 days.
+After a cluster is deleted, Cockroach Labs will retain daily full backups for 30 days from when the backup was originally taken.
+There are no newly created backups after a cluster is deleted.

 Backups are stored in a single-region cluster's region or a multi-region cluster's primary region.